 - Cook In Large Quantities: My plan is to cook A LOT of whatever we’re making for dinner so we can have leftovers.
 This will make lunches during the workweek so much easier, and it will give us more options to mix in with our eggs in the mornings.

 - Research Restaurant Options: It’s completely unrealistic to think we’re not going to eat out for an entire month.
 That is never going to happen.
 So I’m going to do some planning up front to find us some great options for those lazy days when we want someone else to cook.
 When possible, I can also look up a restaurant’s menu before we arrive to help make the best choices while doing Whole30.

 - Share Progress: Luckily I’m not doing my first Whole30 alone.
 Brian and I are both doing Whole30 together, so we can help each other stay on track.
 Also, I am going to share my Whole30 journey and all of the Whole30 recipes I make here on the blog to help keep me accountable.

-ABOUT THE RECIPES: All Whole30 compliant recipes I make will be labeled with (Whole30) in the title, so you can find them quickly and easily if you’re in the middle of a Whole30 or plan on starting Whole30 soon.
+ABOUT THE RECIPES: I will label all Whole30 compliant recipes I share with (Whole30) in the title, so you can find them easily if you’re doing Whole30 or plan on starting Whole30 soon.